 Preparation

-- "Why are we here?"
-Answer this question before sending invitations.
-Your purpose should be specific and measurable.
-For example, not "discuss project X," but "approve project X budget for next quarter."
+- Define the output before sending invitations.
+The meeting objective should be specific and actionable — not "discuss project X" but "approve project X budget for next quarter."
+If the output cannot be stated clearly, the meeting may not be necessary.

 Engagement

-- Moderator: This person tracks time, guides discussion according to the agenda, engages all participants, and prevents topic drift.
-The moderator is key to productive online meetings.
+- Moderator: tracks time, keeps discussion on agenda, draws in all participants, and prevents topic drift.
+The moderator role is the single most significant determinant of meeting quality.

 Securing success